 What is Shopify?
 Well, Shopify has made having an online store so easy.
-Chances are if you are looking to start an eCommerce business, you’ve heard of this platform.
+When it comes to the eCommerce business, you’ve probably heard ofthis platform.

 And with good reason.
 Shopify had over 30% market share in the USA for the eCommerce platform market, making it one of the world’s largest platforms for online sales (trailing only eBay and Amazon).

 It’s kind of a big deal.

 But what is it exactly?
 What are the Shopify pros, cons?
 What does it do?
 How does it work?
 And most importantly – is this an eCommerce platform for you?

 What is Shopify?

 As an eCommerce platform, it is to online sellers what WordPress is for bloggers.
 It is an easy-to-use platform that enables you to run your website the way you want.
 This means that if you want to sell a product online, instead of hiring a developer to create a website from scratch and having to figure out how to take online payments, you can use Shopify.
 The system includes features such as themes, designs, payment choices, and analytics and are readily available.

 In short, it gives you easy access to make your own online shopping cart, without any coding knowledge.